abstract data hero image

 Chart 2: Comparing Investment Companies

 ETFs and mutual funds typically exhibit strong capacity for absorbing new capital efficiently and trade closely in line with their net asset value (NAV) (Chart 2).
 In contrast, CEFs raise capital primarily through an initial public offering (IPO) and then are closed off to new capital —hence the term "closed-end."
-Since CEFs trade on exchanges without creation and redemption like open-end funds, they often trade at a premium or discount to their NAV (to be discussed later on).
+Since CEFs trade on exchanges, like open-end funds, but without creation and redemption, they often trade at a premium or discount to their NAV (to be discussed later on).
 Interestingly, there are even some ETFs which predominantly hold CEFs (for example, PCEF, YYY, FCEF, or XMPT, which collectively represent around $1.8bn in AUM as of December 31, 2025), and new funds are still emerging in this space, with YYYM launching in March 2026.

 How many CEFs are there?

-According to ICI, in 2005 there were roughly 630 CEFs, around 70% of which were bond-focused.
-In aggregate, these funds represented around $275bn in assets under management (AUM).
+According to ICI, in 2005 there were roughly 630 CEFs, around 70% of which were bond focused.
+At that time, in aggregate, these funds represented around $275bn in assets under management (AUM).
 According to CEF Advisors, as of December 2025, while AUM has remained relatively stable at around $280bn, the number of funds has contracted to 382, roughly a 40% decline.

 Chart 3: CEFs Over Time